JamFox/docs.jamfox.dev/docs/content/homelab/index.md

     - experimenting in a safe environment and learning technologies.
     - running personal "production" services (like game servers, file cloud etc).

+Latest full list of hardware used in the homelab is available on my personal site's [Setup page]([content/homelab/hardware.md](https://jamfox.dev/setup)).
+Other sections in documentation may only reference bits and pieces of the setup.